BertrandTcheuffa/SQL_World_Layoffs_Data_Analysis/README.md

 # Data Cleaning Process

-Real-world datasets often contain inconsistencies, duplicates, and missing values.
+Real-world datasets often contain inconsistencies, duplicates, and missing values. <br>
-At the begin of the process, it is best practice to create a staging file to preserve to raw table layoffs.csv file.
+At the begin of the process, it is best practice to create a staging file to preserve to raw file layoffs.csv file.

 ### Data Standardization